Definition of a Preposition

 - I’m concerned about my children for their responsibility.

-- She is concerned for her final examination.
+- She is concerned about her final examination.

 60. Confidence in